Candidates: Are you interviewing and need support?

 Our technology and science follow the professional guidelines and regulations to maximize fairness in the hiring process and support data privacy.
 We also continually monitor proposed regulations and laws, so we can help provide the right guidance to our customer base.

 HireVue rigorously tests every algorithm before it’s put into production to minimize bias towards race, gender, or any other protected groups.
-Once the algorithms are live with our customers, they are checked regularly to monitor for bias.
+Once the algorithms are live with our customers, they are checked regularly to monitor for bias and assist with diversity hiring efforts.